-One may compute homology with coefficients in a field to obtain, for each simplicial filtration $\{\mathcal{K}_p\}$ and for each dimension $d \geq 0$, a one-parameter family of vector spaces $\{H_d(\mathcal{K}_p)\}$ which comes equipped with linear maps $\phi_{p\to q}: H_d(\mathcal{K}_p) \to H_d(\mathcal{K}_q)$ whenever $p \leq q$.
+One may compute homology with coefficients in a field to obtain, for each simplicial filtration $\{\mathcal{K}_p\}$ and for each dimension $d \geq 0$, a one-parameter family of vector spaces $\{H_d(\mathcal{K}_p)\}$, which comes equipped with linear maps $\phi_{p\to q}: H_d(\mathcal{K}_p) \to H_d(\mathcal{K}_q)$ whenever $p \leq q$.
 These maps are induced on homology by including $\mathcal{K}_p$ into $\mathcal{K}_q$ and therefore satisfy the associative property: the composite $H_d(\mathcal{K}_p) \to H_d(\mathcal{K}_q) \to H_d(\mathcal{K}_r)$ is the same as $H_d(\mathcal{K}_p) \to H_d(\mathcal{K}_r)$ across any increasing triple $p \leq q \leq r$ of positive real numbers.
-Such a family of vector spaces and linear maps is called a {\em persistence module}.
+Such a family of vector spaces and linear maps is called a {persistence module}.

 Two key results involving persistence modules make persistent homology an ideal candidate for investigating the topological changes in a filtered space.
 The first has to do with a finite representation.
-Associated to any interval\footnote{We allow semi-infinite intervals here, so the right endpoint is allowed to equal $\infty$.} $[a,b]$ with $b \geq a$ is the {\em interval module} $\mathbf{I}_{[a,b]}$ whose constituent vector spaces are trivial whenever $p \notin [a,b]$ and one-dimensional otherwise; the linear maps are identities whenever the source and target vector spaces are both nontrivial.
-The following proposition was first proved in \cite{ZC} and has been substantially generalized since \cite{CdSGO}. \begin{prop} Every persistence module arising from a tame simplicial filtration is canonically isomorphic to a direct sum of {\bf interval modules}. \end{prop} In particular, the isomorphism classes of persistence modules are conveniently indexed by a finite family of intervals of the form $[a,b]$.
-The $d$-dimensional {\em persistence diagram} (hereafter PD) of a tame simplicial filtration $\{\mathcal{K}_p\}$ is defined to be the collection of intervals which arise from the decomposition of its $d$-dimensional persistence module.
+Associated with any interval $[a,b]$ with $b \geq a$ is the {interval module} $\mathbf{I}_{[a,b]}$ whose constituent vector spaces are trivial whenever $p \notin [a,b]$ and one-dimensional otherwise; the linear maps are identities whenever the source and target vector spaces are both nontrivial (we allow semi-infinite intervals here, so the right endpoint is allowed to equal $\infty$).
+The following proposition was first proved in \cite{ZC} and has been substantially generalized since \cite{CdSGO}. \begin{prop} Every persistence module arising from a tame simplicial filtration is canonically isomorphic to a direct sum of {{interval modules}}. \end{prop} In particular, the isomorphism classes of persistence modules are conveniently indexed by a finite family of intervals of the form $[a,b]$.
+The $d$-dimensional {persistence diagram} (PD) of a tame simplicial filtration $\{\mathcal{K}_p\}$ is defined to be the collection of intervals that arise from the decomposition of its $d$-dimensional persistence module.